the best food processors have

 often, such as puréeing baby food or kneading dough.

-Do you need a blender instead?
-One of the biggest complaints we see when looking at food
+processor the right tool?
+One of the biggest complaints we see when

-processor reviews is that they leak.
-That's because most food processors are
+looking at food processor reviews is that they leak.
+That's because most food

-not designed to process large batches of liquid.
-Most food processor guidelines
+processors are not designed to process large batches of liquid.
+Most food

-say you should not fill the bowl fuller than about half if you're making
+processor guidelines say you should not fill the bowl fuller than about half if

-liquids, so if you need a machine primarily for soups, a good blender might be
+you're making liquids, so if you need a machine primarily for soups, an immersion blender or full-size blender will probably be a better

-Where will you store it?
-Larger machines tend to be heavier,
+will you store it?
+Larger machines tend to be heavier, making it

-making it difficult to retrieve from a cabinet; they are more suited to storing
+difficult to retrieve from a cabinet; they are more suited to storing on a

 attachments, such as spare blades, need to be stored too.
 Some models include